Ebedthan/midas-pub-micro/README.md

 ### Overview

-We used R to analyse microbiome data.
+We used `R` to analyse microbiome data.
 To facilitate reproducibility, `renv` package was used to bundle everything needed to reproduce results.

 ### How to reproduce the results ?

 1. Download the data folder

 The data folder was not added to GitHub (because of its size) but is publicly available on Zenodo at this link <https://doi.org/10.5281/zenodo.14989905>.

+**Important**: Note that the folder in this repo is not complete and should be replaced by the folder on Zenodo (that contains the CHESA tiff files) also.

 2. Check you have the exact version of R used